ecell/kosmogora/README.md

 ### Automaticaly

-This process can be done by `preparation.sh` script.
+This process can be done by `preparation.sh` script (for LINUX and MacOS only).

 ### By hand

-install libraries.
+First, install dependent libraries.

 ```
 $ pip install -r requirements.txt
 ```

-download database files and place them in `./models`.
+Download database files and place them in `./models`.

 ```
 wget http://bigg.ucsd.edu/static/namespace/bigg_models_reactions.txt